-Richael Faithful (they/them/theirs) is a multi-disciplinary folk healer and spiritual activist rooted in the Black tradition of conjure.
+Richael Faithful (they/them/theirs) is a multi-disciplinary folk healing artist and healing justice practitioner rooted in the African diasporic tradition of conjure.
 They were born in Washington DC and raised in Virginia, with a strong affinity to their southern family line in Georgia, Alabama and Texas.

 Faithful is former Shaman-in-Residence at Freed Bodyworks.
 Before formal shamanic initiation, Richael was a healing-oriented community organizer and peoples’ lawyer.